Health effects of smoking tobacco: Cardiovascular disease

 Inhalation of tobacco smoke causes several immediate responses within the heart and blood vessels.
 Within one minute, the heart rate begins to rise, increasing by as much as 30 percent during the first 10 minutes of smoking.
 Carbon monoxide in tobacco smoke exerts negative effects by reducing the blood's oxygen-carrying ability.

 Smoking also increases the chance of heart disease, stroke, atherosclerosis, and peripheral artery disease.
 Several ingredients of tobacco lead to the narrowing of blood vessels, increasing the likelihood of a blockage, and thus a heart attack or stroke.
 According to a study by an international team of researchers, people under 40 are five times more likely to have a heart attack if they are smokers.

 Exposure to tobacco smoke is known to increase oxidative stress in the body by various mechanisms, including depletion of plasma antioxidants such as vitamin C.

 Research by American biologists has shown that cigarette smoke also influences the process of cell division in the cardiac muscle and changes the heart's shape.

 Smoking tobacco has also been linked to Buerger's disease (thromboangiitis obliterans), the acute inflammation and thrombosis (clotting) of arteries and veins of the hands and feet.

 Although cigarette smoking causes a greater increase in the risk of cancer than cigar smoking, people who smoke cigars still have an increased risk for many health problems, including cancer, when compared to people who do not smoke.
-As for second-hand smoke, the NIH study points to the large amount of smoke generated by one cigar, saying "cigars can contribute substantial amounts of tobacco smoke to the indoor environment; and, when large numbers of cigar smokers congregate in a cigar smoking event, the amount of ETS (i.e. second-hand smoke) produced is sufficient to be a health concern for those regularly required to work in those environments."
+As for second-hand smoke, the NIH study points to the large amount of smoke generated by one cigar, saying "cigars can contribute substantial amounts of tobacco smoke to the indoor environment; and, when large numbers of cigar smokers congregate in a cigar smoking event, the amount of passive smoke produced is sufficient to be a health concern for those regularly required to work in those environments".